nickeblewis/headforcode-gatsby/src/pages/pcl/bullet-journal/week35.md

 ## 15:44 - taking a look through the board

-- 16929 - can I get rid of this quickly?
-Nope can't get this project to run at the moment
+- ** 16929 - Just done a build with this fix, it worked fine.
+Merged to RC.
+This appears to have been released as RELEASE-48.
+Now auto-assigned to James Larter under the resolved column! **
-- Helped James earlier wit a deployment issue he was having
+- Helped James earlier with a deployment issue he was having
 - Helped Ramana out with timeouts but then realised that this is not something the FE handles rather the back-end services do
 - ** 17013 - The EPICC transaction summary page does get truncated, still trying to work out what to do with this **
 - ** 16931 - Login button can be triggered by enter key depression which is on Dev.
-Can this be pushed to T1 = Quang? **
+Has this been released automatically to T1? **
 - ** 17024 - Doesn't seem to be occurring any longer, can this be put through testing for more feedback? **

 ### Note - I keep forgetting to open VS in admin mode